drhsqlite/fossil-mirror/www/javascript.md

     Once the scripts are cached, Ajax based page updates are faster than the alternative.

+3.  <a id="3pjs"></a>”**Third-party JavaScript cannot be trusted.**”

+    Fossil does not use any third-party JavaScript libraries, not even very common ones like jQuery.
+Every bit of JavaScript served by the stock version of Fossil was written specifically for the Fossil project and is stored [in its code repository][fsrc].

+    Therefore, if you want to hack on the JavaScript code served by Fossil and mechanisms like [skin editing][cskin] don’t suffice for your purposes, you can hack on the JavaScript in your local instance directly, just as you can hack on its C, SQL, and Tcl code.
+Fossil is free and open source software, under [a single license][2cbsd].

-3.  “**JavaScript is insecure.**”
+4.  “**JavaScript is fundamentally insecure.**”

+    JavaScript is historically associated with some nefarious uses, but if we wish to have more features in Fossil, the alternative is to add more C code to the Fossil binary, a language with *far more* historical security problems associated with it.

+    Does it not make sense to place as much trust in Fossil’s JavaScript code as in its C code?

-    JavaScript is historically associated with some nefarious uses, but the question is not whether JavaScript is itself evil, it is whether its *authors* are evil. *Every byte* of JavaScript code used within the Fossil UI is:
+    The question is not whether JavaScript is itself evil, it is whether its *authors* are evil. *Every byte* of JavaScript code used within the Fossil UI is: